aws-samples/cost-news-slack-bot/README.md

 Python tool to read an RSS feed and selectively publish articles, based on keywords, to Slack via Webhook

 This tool checks the AWS 'What's New' RSS feed every minute for announcements related to cost optimization.

 Code adapted from: https://timothybramlett.com/recieving_notifications_of_rss_feeds_matching_keywords_with_Python.html

 Key word filter can be updated for your needs.
+This focuses on Cost based posts.

 Run this script with a cronjob every minute by adding the following to your crontab: